 The right time to call is not when a buyer knocks.
 By then, the negotiating position has already narrowed.
 The right time is when you are first thinking about the property — whether that is a planned harvest, an inherited tract near Mobile, a tract you have not visited in a decade, or a question about whether to harvest at all.

 Tracts in Mobile County typically run a 60-to-120 day cycle from cruise to closing when the sale is structured for real bidding.
 Compressing that timeline almost always costs more than it saves.
+Between rotations, modest stand improvement work on the upland pine is often the highest-return spending a Mobile County owner can do.

 Start the Conversation